smikhalevski/doubter/README.md

 // ⮕ Shape<'Mars' | 'Jupiter'>
 ```

-This works with any shape.
+Value exclusion works with any shape.
 For example, you can exclude a number:

 ```ts
 const shape2 = d.number().exclude(42);